mlafeldt/deno-memleak/README.md

 # Tracking Deno memory leaks

-This repository contains a minimal example demonstrating that the Deno runtime leaks memory over time.
-We see the same behavior in a server process that handles many FaaS calls.
+This repository contains a minimal example that shows whether a particular Deno runtime version has memory leaks or not.

+No leaks are especially desirable in an environment where the same server process handles many FaaS calls.

 Steps to reproduce: